A

 Norway at the island of Sørøya has been known for a long time at the

-Onega show sea-harvesting activity that would only occur in the arctic
+sea-harvesting activity that would only occur in the arctic ocean, not

-activities.
-One image, for example shows the catching of a whale.
-By
+image, for example shows the catching of a seal.
+Meanwhile, the

-contrast, the Sørøya carvings show images of forest animals, as if when
+Sørøya carvings show images of forest animals, as if when there, they

 In the annual cycle of nomadic